vuejs/docs/src/guide/single-file-component.md

   output: [
     {
       file: pkg.module, // the name of our esm librry
-      format: "es", // the format of choice
+      format: "esm", // the format of choice
       sourcemap: true, // ask rollup to include sourcemaps },
   ],